uziwuzzy/PrismTest/README.md

 # PrismTest
 a test of ios development

+    xcode 9.2 swift 4
     To run this app, go to folder, and do pod install.
+Then open xcworkspace.

 The thought process of building this app contains 2 phase: the brainstorming phase and execution phase.
 Firstly, I try to breakdown the steps and problems:
 I am not using full MVC because the data I used is only "message", so I put the model in the controller.
 However, the view is located seperatly.